mr2much/doughnut_ville/README.md

 -       [x]  create dropdown on the search form on client side
 -       [ ] add more comparisson operators to dropdown
 - [x] Add button to clear search results
--       [x] When pressing the button, remove all filters
 -       [x] When pressing the button, all controls must reset
 -       [x] When pressing the button, all entries should be displayed
-- [ ] Add multiple filters
--       [x] Add elements for the filters
--           [x] Create search query matching filters
--               [x] Search query should be created from client side code
--               [x] Search query should contain selected conditionals
--               [x] Search query should contain specified criteria
--       [x] Add button to remove unwanted filters
--       [x] Send object containing the filter criteria to the server
--       [x] When pressing the Search button, display results matching filters
--       [ ] When removing one of the filters, apply filters with existing ones
 - [ ] Sort entries by column type, and values

 ## Server-Side (Back-End):